GeekyAnts/vue-native-website/src/docs/basic-components.md

 ### Text

 A Vue Native component for displaying text.

-Text supports nesting, styling, and touch handling.
+The Text component supports nesting, styling, and touch handling.

 ```html
 <template>